John Nicholas Galleher: Episcopacy

 Galleher was elected Bishop of Louisiana and consecrated on February 5, 1880, by Bishop William Mercer Green of Mississippi, and co-consecrated by Richard Hooker Wilmer of Alabama, Charles Franklin Robertson of Missouri and Thomas Underwood Dudley of Kentucky.
 Galleher is mostly remembered as the minister who administered the last rites to Jefferson Davis.
 He died on December 7, 1891, in New Orleans, Louisiana.

 Personal life

-Galleher married Charlotte Barbee in 1868 and together had 5 children.
+Galleher married Charlotte Barbee in 1868 and together they had five children.

 Publications

 Perry, William Stevens: John Nicholas Galleher.
 In: Episcopate in America - Sketches Biographical & Bibliographical of the Bishops of the American Church.
 1895, p.
 262-263.